Aashmeet/DataAnalyticsPipeline/README.md

 Let’s dive into each of these steps in detail.

-Step 1 has already been completed .
+Step 1 has already been completed.

 **Step 2 Verify/Download the sample corpus of documents**

-For the purpose of the lab ,the data set is being downloaded to S3 .
-We can also use Ingestion process to upload these documents to S3(data lake) .
+For the purpose of the lab, the data set is being downloaded to S3.
+We can also use Ingestion process to upload these documents to S3(data lake).

-1.Go to AWS Management Console in the region US West (Oregon) and type Cloud9 in the Services .
+1.Go to AWS Management Console in the region US West (Oregon) and type Cloud9 in the Services.
 Open the IDE starting with “ DataAnalyticsPipelineLab”

 ![](/media/Cloud9mainpage.png)

 2. In the Project window ,there should be list of documents available for you to analyse.
-If not ,execute Step 3 ,else move to bullet point 4 .
+If not ,execute Step 3 ,else move to bullet point 4.

 ![](/media/ListofDocs.png)

-3. Use these commands to download the sample documents onto your local environment.
+3. Use these commands to download the sample documents onto your local environment. (dont forget the "." as they indicate current directory)

 aws s3 cp s3://comprehend-topic-modeling-workshop/sample-document-corpus/AutoSetTechnology .